artdva/transcriptions/pages/about.md

 FA: Fine Arts

-CS: Computer Design
+CS: Computer Science

-CSA: Computer Design & Arts Combined Degree
+CSA: Computer Science & Arts Combined Degree

 If you have any questions, please email me at jane94@student.ubc.ca